MongoPipe/mongopipe-core/README.md

 [Pipeline](https://github.com/MongoPipe/mongopipe-core/blob/main/src/main/java/org/mongopipe/core/model/Pipeline.java) javadoc. <br>
 Store the above bson file in your **source code**, under `src/main/resources/pipelines` (configurable in step 1 [configuration](#1-configuration) via `MongoPipeConfig#migrationConfig#pipelinesPath`).<br>
-On migration (at process startup time) all the pipelines from that folder will be created(when new) or updated in the database collection
+On migration (at process startup time) all the pipelines from that folder will be created(if new) or updated(if changed) in the database collection
 `pipeline_store`.
 Any future changes to the pipeline files will be detected and reflected in the database during migration run check. <br>
-If you are not using Spring and mongopipe-spring dependency you need to manually call the migration at process startup using `Pipelines.startMigration()`.
+If you are not using Spring and *mongopipe-spring* dependency you need to manually call the migration at process startup using `Pipelines.startMigration()`.<br>
 Pipeline store collection:
 ![db store](/docs/pipeline_store.png ) <br>